Edening/996.OUT.Pathways/README.md

 > ...

-> _**YG-PF-CJ the Engineer[Outlier]:**_ “...Why should `996` be such a popular `program`?...The `system` is in any sense not `user-friendly`!...Cities have become so crowed, the comute to office has been eating up more and more of my precious scarce time left from `996`!...It sounds navy and foolish, anyway, let me try to build out a vision of `Let no hard commute to office and hard office in the world!!!`...”
+> _**YG-PF-CJ the Engineer[Outlier]:**_ “...Why should `996` be such a popular `program`?...The `system` is in any sense not `user-friendly`!...Cities have become so crowed, the comute to office has been eating up more and more of my precious scarce time left from `996`!...It sounds naive and foolish, anyway, let me try to build out a vision of `Let be no hard commute to office and hard office in the world!!!`...”

 > _**YY:**_ “Time flies ...
 This is the year of 2019 ...
 Alipay, Alicloud, Cainiao, ..., Alibaba has become a worldly giant ...
 Looking at YG-PF-CJ ...
 Struggled for building `virtual office`, succeeded a bit on a MVP(Minimum Viable Product) but failed on raising money to continue!...
 Struggled trying workaround as co-founder for `virtual desktop`, succeeded a bit as a startup CTO but failed to continue leading it due to lack of interests and skills on dealing with all the complexities of people!...
 Struggled trying numerous other workarounds but not even a potential success yet...
 It seems like that the fighting against `996` is way far too heavy to be lifted...
 Oh wait, one last thing, it comes [996.ICU](https://github.com/996icu/996.ICU) later on ....”